AwesomeSauce106/1st-year-collage-Maynooth-Semester-1/README.md

 !!!
 THE README CAN LOOK WEIRD IN ORDER TO READ MORE CLEARLY CLICK INTO CODE AND READ THERE !!!
 These labs are 100% correct (in the red group slight differences to other groups if compared)

+comments get included in code from lab 3 onwards

 all code was created by me (AwesomeSauce106)

 I have lost access to the hidden questions for lab 1 and 2, they are not included for that reason